iamvikrantrajput/Real-Time-Face-Mask-Detection/ReadMe.md

 # Real-time Face Mask Detection Project

 ## Introduction
-This project implements real-time face detection and mask detection using TensorFlow Lite for face detection and a custom trained mask detection model.
+This project implements real-time face detection and mask detection using TensorFlow Lite for face detection and a custom-trained mask detection model.
 It detects faces in images or video streams in real-time, draws bounding boxes around the detected faces, and predicts whether the person is wearing a mask or not.

 ## Files
 - **main.py**: This is the main Python script containing the implementation of the face and mask detection system.